What is Mortgage Fraud?

 If you suspect mortgage fraud, you can report to a variety of bodies:

 Having to pick your way through complex and adversarial litigation is not a task to take on alone.
-Investigations of mortgage fraud and financial crime are a specialist area and require specialist tailored advice.
+Financial crime and mortgage fraud investigations are a specialist area and require specialist tailored advice.

-If you think you are being investigated or you are connected in some way to someone who is being investigated, you must seek legal advice early.
+If you think you are being investigated or you are connected in some way to someone who is being investigated for mortgage fraud cases, you must seek legal advice early.
 Familarise yourself with the types of mortgage fraud and get in touch with our team of mortgage fraud barristers.